MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/devicestatus-csp.md

 -   0 – Firewall is on and monitoring.
 -   1 – Firewall has been disabled.
--   2 – Firewall is not monitoring all networks or some rules have been turned off.
+-   2 – Firewall isn't monitoring all networks or some rules have been turned off.
 -   3 (default) – Firewall is temporarily not monitoring all networks.
 -   4 – Not applicable.
-This is returned for devices like the phone that do not have an antivirus (where the API doesn’t exist.)
+This value is returned for devices like the phone that don't have an antivirus (where the API doesn’t exist.)

 Supported operation is Get.